Read more about our compliance index

 There is limited delegate parking available on the property, which can be arranged for delegates with access requirements, so access is mainly by public transport however, its central London location means that it is within easy walking distance from the mainline and underground stations of Euston / Kings Cross and International St. Pancras.

-To enter the building and meeting space, delegates will need to have their names pre submitted to allow a badged entrance.
+BMA House offers bookers 22 meeting and events spaces across four floors and is suitable to host small advisory boards to large meetings of up to 300 theatre style.
+To enter the building and meeting space, delegates will need to have their names pre-submitted to allow a badged entrance.
 This security measure is a mandatory security measure enforced by the venue and will be of interest and importance to bookers of healthcare meetings.

-There are 5 rooms on the ground floor, including the traditionally styled Paget and Snow rooms.
+There are 5 rooms on the Ground floor, encircling the central Courtyard, including the traditionally styled Paget and Snow rooms.
 Neither can be blacked out so for meetings that require guaranteed privacy, alternative rooms are recommended.
 The Anderson, Barnes, and Murrell from the Courtyard Suite, are inter-connecting and provide a more modular Training room environment with inbuilt screens.
 Meetings for 64 classroom can be held here utilising the Paget and Snow rooms for either catering or exhibition space.

 On the First Floor is the Great Hall which can accommodate a maximum of 294 theatre style with fixed seating however, for fewer numbers, rows of seats can be concealed under the main stage and allows for a catering or registration area to be organised at the back of the room.
 With the fixed seating retracted, the Great Hall can accommodate 160 in cabaret or 200 for dinners.
 The Hall comes with its own small pre-function area and cloakroom, speaker room, and toilets so offers a self-contained meeting space.